 Reduce heat to medium.
 Add onion and saute until soft, about 5 minutes, scraping up any browned bits from bottom of pot (if necessary, add a bit of water to release browned bits).

 Add garlic, cumin, and chiles; cook until garlic is soft and fragrant, 2 minutes.
 Add tomatoes and 1 teaspoon salt and cook until tomatoes begin to break down and release their juices, 3 minutes.
 Stir in 1 cup water and return chicken and any accumulated juices to pot.
 Cover, reduce to a simmer, and cook 25 minutes.

-Remove several pieces of chicken~if using the boneless skinless chicken thighs~ and stir in rice, making sure it is completely submerged in liquid.
+Remove several pieces of chicken and stir in rice, making sure it is completely submerged in liquid.
 Replace chicken, cover, and cook until rice is tender and liquid has been absorbed, 25 to 30 minutes more.
 Serve with lime wedges and cilantro if desired.

 Quesadilla variation: To make a filling for quesadillas, cut chicken into bite-size pieces before cooking and omit the water and rice.
 Then simmer, uncovered (cooking time is the same).

 Pairs Well With

 Just made this tonight for dinner.
 It was very delicious, but a little spicy.